TainaMalave/st-remy-fire-department-iis/README.md

 Interface with camera or barcode/QR scanner to facilitate lookups

 Provide web interface to lookup individual firefighters and see what gear was issued to them

+## Related Technologies
+For this project, I will be using the following related technologies:

+Raspbian Linux - for the operating system of the Raspberry Pi 3 B+

+Frontend -

+- HTML/CSS
+- JavaScript
+- AJAX

+Backend -
+- SQLITE3
+- Flask
+- Python